AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ### Numerical Models

 ### Eye Wink Detection
 To use a kiosk, you also need to trigger events, such as 'Left Click', 'Right Click', 'Scroll', 'Drag' etc.  In order to do so, a set of pre-defined gestures need to be mapped to each event, and be recognized from the visual input.
-Two events can be mapped to 'wink' event of left and right eye, but they need to be identified as 'wink'.
+Two events can be mapped to 'wink' event of left and right eye, but they need to be identified as 'wink'.<br>

 You can easily notice that the number of white pixels will suddenly increase when the eyes are open, and decrease when closed.
-We can just count the white pixels to differentiate open vs closed eye.
+We can just count the white pixels to differentiate open vs closed eye.<br>

 But in real world, above logic is not reliable because white pixel value itself can range.
-We can always use Deep Learning or ML  techniques to classify but its advisable to use a numerical solution, in the interest of efficiency, especially when you code for edge devices.
+We can always use Deep Learning or ML  techniques to classify but its advisable to use a numerical solution, in the interest of efficiency, especially when you code for edge devices. <br><br>
 Lets see how to numerically detect winks using signals in 4 steps!
 1. Calculate frequency of pixels in range 0–255 (histogram)
 2. Compute spread of non-zero pixels in the histogram.
 When an eye is closed, the spread will take a sudden dip and vice-versa.
 3. Try to fit a inverse sigmoid curve at the tail-end of the above signal.
 4. If successful fit is found, then confirm the 'step down' shape of fitted curve and declare it as 'wink' event. (no curve fit = eye is not winking)

-- Algorithm Explanation:
+Algorithm Explanation: <br>
 If above steps are not clear, then see how the histogram spread graph falls, when an open eye is closed.

-you can imagine that the curve  would take shape of 'S' when the eye is opened for a few seconds.
+You can imagine that the curve  would take shape of 'S' when the eye is opened for a few seconds.
 This can be mathematically parameterized using a sigmoid function.
 But since we need to detect 'wink' event shown above, the shape of the curve will take the form of an inverse sigmoid function.
 To flip the sigmoid function about the x-axis, find f(-x).

 Thus, if any similar shape is found by parametric curve fit algorithm, at the tail end of the histogram spread curve, then we can call it a 'wink'.
 The curve fit algo tries to solve a nonlinear least-squares problem.